-Englewood began as a fishing village on the Gulf Coast of Florida in 1896.
-Lemon Bay includes a nature preserve today, with beaches and outdoor activities.
+Englewood began as a fishing village on the Gulf Coast in 1896.
+Lemon Bay includes a nature preserve with beaches and outdoor activities.

 Best Beaches in Florida

-The Manasota Key barrier island (a CDP of the same name is nearby) supports five separate beaches in Englewood, the most developed being Englewood Beach with restaurants, picnic tables, public showers, and other amenities.
+The Manasota Key barrier island supports five separate beaches in Englewood, the most developed being Englewood Beach with restaurants, picnic tables, public showers, and other amenities.
 Along the Manasota Key, other outdoor activities are also popular, including snorkeling, dolphin tours, short cruises, sailing and others.
 All of these activities, plus Englewood itself are accessible from Highway I-75.

 Stump Pass State Beach is at the south end of the key and offers swimming, fishing, hiking, and picnicking.
 Shell collectors find this secluded area great for shelling in the winter months especially.
 Overall, the beach is quiet and peaceful, with far ranging views of the Gulf of Mexico.